 With that context and foundation, Kathy and team then identified their three main buckets to help “wrap their heads around where to get started.”
 At GitLab, those buckets became:

-- Backend Infrastructure & 3rd Party SaaS: anything that does not process/store customer repo data (Slack, Zoom, Salesforce)
+- Backend Infrastructure and third-party SaaS - Anything that does not process/store customer repo data (Slack, Zoom, Salesforce)

 The buckets were then expanded into a roadmap to identify the critical components of each work path as shown in the diagram below.